AbirHasan2005/VideoCompress/README.md

 	- Can Broadcast messages
 	- Can Ban-Unban Manually
 	- Can see numbers users in DB
+- Bot will compress as HEVC
+        - Video Quality will not lose much in this mode

 * If you need more help to Deploy Feel Free to ask in [Support Group](https://t.me/linux_repo).